oz/cyprio.net/wtf/2010-04-20-chaque-chose-a-sa-place.md

 ---
-title: Chaque chose a sa place
+title: "Chaque chose a sa place"
 ---

 “I’m worried that students will take their obedient place in society and look